neetzama/jenkins_study/README.md

 ```

 ### Switch to jenkins user
-1. You will need to rewrite `/etc/passwd` to allow the jenkins user to use the shell.
+1. You will need to rewrite `/etc/passwd` to allow the jenkins user to use the shell
 ```/etc/passwd
 root:x:0:0:root:/root:/bin/bash